Leo3418/leo3418.github.io/collections/_posts/en/2021-08-01-ebuild-repos-testing-solution.md

 For Portage configuration directory imports, I first trivially implemented the feature by binding the directory containing the configuration specified in the arguments to ebuild-commander to `/etc/portage` in the container.
-But later on, when more test cases were being added, I found that the configuration directory was mostly the same for every test case and had exclusive settings in only a few files.
+But later on, when more test cases using varied Portage configurations were being added, I found that the configuration directory was mostly the same for every test case and had exclusive settings in only a few files.
 To encourage configuration file reuse, I [added *layered configuration support*][ebuild-cmder-multi-config] to ebuild-commander so it could take multiple configuration directories from the command-line arguments to it, use the first directory as the base configuration, and copy contents in subsequent directories into the base one in order.

 For example, if maintainers would like to run a 2-dimensional matrix of tests defined in the following table, they can create a base configuration `default`